Clean Energy Hour

 This project reminded me that good design doesn’t fight user behavior—it aligns with it.
 I learned to respect and work within users’ existing mental models rather than trying to change how they think or act.
 The more intuitive the interaction feels, the more trust and adoption we gain.

-Simplicity isn’t optional, it’s critical
+Simplicity isn’t optional; it’s critical

 Designing for an in-vehicle navigation tablet showed me just how high the stakes are when users are distracted.
 For drivers, safety and clarity go hand in hand.
 Every element needed to be minimal, glanceable, and predictable.
 This sharpened my skills in reducing friction and prioritizing what truly matters on screen.